telekom/sysrepo-plugin-os-metrics/README.md

 ### Dependencies
 ```
+libyang
-libyang compiled with libyang-cpp
+libyang-cpp
+sysrepo
-sysrepo compiled with sysrepo-cpp
+sysrepo-cpp
 libprocps
 pthreads
+df
 ```

+The libyang and sysrepo dependencies should be compiled from their public repositories `libyang1` branches.
-The plugin assumes it's being installed on a Debian system and uses tools like df, and the `/proc` structure internally.
+The plugin assumes it's being installed on a Debian system and uses tools like `df`, and the `/proc` structure internally.